kakafei/akka/akka-docs/rst/java/cluster-usage.rst

 The actor paths without address information that are defined in ``routees.paths`` are used for selecting the actors to which the messages will be forwarded to by the router.
-Messages will be forwarded to the routees using :ref:`ActorSelection <actorSelection-java>`, so the same delivery semantics should be expected.
+Messages will be forwarded to the routees using :ref:`ActorSelection <actorselection-lambda>`, so the same delivery semantics should be expected.
 It is possible to limit the lookup of routees to member nodes tagged with a certain role by specifying ``use-role``.

 ``max-total-nr-of-instances`` defines total number of routees in the cluster.
 By default ``max-total-nr-of-instances``